alexa-labs/skill-workshop-smart-city/Module 2 - Add new intent - MoneySpentIntent/README.md

 	> #### Syntax Error?
 	> Note that you may receive a syntax error if you try to save the code at this point.
 This is normal, and will be fixed as you copy the code blocks that follow in the next few steps.

+	**Add code for MoneySpentIntentHandler**: Copy the code below, and paste just under the LaunchRequestHandler.

 ```js
 const MoneySpentIntentHandler = {
 	canHandle(handlerInput) {